howsoai/platform-installation-examples/helm-airgap/README.md

-# Installation Example: Helm Airgap Installation
+# Helm Airgap Installation for Howso Platform

+## Introduction
+This guide outlines the deployment of the Howso Platform using ArgoCD and Helm in an airgapped Kubernetes environment.

 ## Overview
-This example demonstrates deploying howso-platform using using ArgoCD, a GitOps tool for managing Kubernetes applications.
-It focuses on deploying the howso-platform using ArgoCD's Helm chart capabilities.
+Deploy the Howso Platform using ArgoCD's Helm chart capabilities, focusing on a minimal configuration that's functional for the Howso Platform and its dependent charts.

 ## Limitations
-The example covers basic use of ArgoCD, and is not intended to be a comprehensive guide to ArgoCD's features.
+This example covers basic ArgoCD usage and is not a comprehensive guide to all features.

-The focus is on a working minimal configuration for the howso-platform chart and dependent charts.
+## Licensing Note

->  Without a seperate commercial agreement, MinIO, is under the AGPL license.
-When deployed as part of a Howso Inc. has an OEM license with Minio - when deployed as part of a commercial howso-platform installation, usage of Minio storage up to 1 terabyte is covered under our OEM license.
-Howso Platform should not be deployed beyond personal test use without a fully licensed Minio installation or s3 compatible alternative.
+> MinIO, under AGPL license, is used with Howso Inc.'s OEM license for commercial Howso Platform deployments, covering up to 1 terabyte.
+Beyond personal testing, ensure a fully licensed Minio installation or an S3 compatible alternative.

 ## Tools and Technologies
 - ArgoCD